Collin College: Campuses

 The Public Safety Training Center (PSTC) in McKinney provides reality-based training for law enforcement and firefighter cadets and active first responders.
 Training elements include law enforcement and firefighter training areas with simulated retail spaces, office buildings, and living areas for reality-based scenario training, three firearms ranges, specialized gas-fired burn structures, a confined-space rescue simulator, and other training obstacles.
-The facility, which was built in partnership with the cities of McKinney and Allen, opened in August 2018.
+The facility, which was built in partnership with the cities of McKinney and Allen, opened in September 2018.

 The Technical Campus, located in Allen, opened in the fall of 2020.
-The campus provides workforce programs in fields including automotive, collision repair, computer-aided drafting and design, construction, electronics engineering, HVAC, welding, and more.
-The campus features architecture unique among Collin College facilities, including an underground garage, a cantilevered third floor, and four buildings with large laboratory spaces dedicated to individual trade areas.

 The Wylie Campus also opened in the fall of 2020.
 Designed to support 7,500 students at capacity, the campus's opening allowed for the expansion of the college's veterinary medicine program.
 The campus was built in cooperation with the city of Wylie, which donated about 44 acres across the street from the city's municipal complex toward the project.

 Farmersville Campus opened in March 2021.
 The first building, a roughly 52,000-square-foot facility, is designed to accommodate 1,250 learners.

 Celina Campus opened in the fall of 2021.
 The first phase of the campus is 96,000 square feet and support up to 2,500 students.

-Collin College also educates students at an education center in Rockwall and a continuing education center in Plano.
 The following is a list of the college district's current and planned campuses.